allenporter/nano-gpt/README.md

 ## Sampling from a checkpoint

-This is an example of sampling from the trained model chekpoint after 10B tokens.
+This is an example of sampling from the trained model checkpoint after 10B tokens.

 ```bash
 $ nano-gpt sample --checkpoint=./checkpoint_019072.pt --device=mps